 Italy on the Cheap

 Also high on everyone's bucket list of romantic destinations, Italy suddenly seems doable.
-Norwegian began service to Rome from Newark and Los Angeles last fall, and more recently from Oakland, with fares often under $400 round-trip.
+Norwegian offers service to Rome from Newark, Los Angeles, and Oakland, with fares often under $400 round-trip.
 Fares like this to Rome would have been unheard of just a few short years ago.
+In the mood for a Milanese shopping spree?
+Norwegian also offers service to Milan.

 New Ways to Spain

-Level, the low cost offshoot of British Airways, Iberia, and Aer Lingus, began service last year to Barcelona from Oakland and has since added Los Angeles and Boston.
+Level, the low-cost offshoot of British Airways, Iberia, and Aer Lingus, began service last year to Barcelona from Oakland and has since added Los Angeles and Boston.
 When on sale, fares can typically be booked for under $300 round-trip.
-You'll find similarly priced seats from other budget carriers like WOW air and Norwegian.
+You'll find similarly priced seats from other budget carriers like Norwegian.

 Our Neighbor to the South